Operators of quantum theory of Dirac's free field

-relating the algebras of the Frankel and Pryce(c)-Czochor spin-type operators. in a larger algebraic structure depending only on the pair of operators ${\vec S}^{(+)}$ and ${\vec S}^{(-)}$.
+We conclude that the Frankel and Pryce(c)-Czochor spin-type operators are elements of a larger algebraic structure depending only on the pair of operators ${\vec S}^{(+)}$ and ${\vec S}^{(-)}$.
 In other respects, all the Fourier transforms of conserved spin and spin-type operators discussed so far have the same projection along the momentum direction such that

 This means that we can inverse Eqs. (\ref{SFr}) and (\ref{SCz1}) relating at any time the operators $\vec{\hat S}_{\rm Fr}({\vec p})$ and $\vec{\hat S}_{\rm PC}({\vec p})$ and implicitly their commutator operators, $\vec{\hat C}_{\rm Fr}({\vec p})$ and $\vec{\hat C}_{\rm PC}({\vec p})$.